zlatanvasovic/hackwork/README.md

 ### Settings

+Server configuration is in the `core/helpers/config.php`.
+You should edit it to adjust the settings.

 #### Compression

 Pages loads faster when compression is turned on, so Hackwork enables it by default.
-You can disable it in `core/helpers/config.php`.

 #### Default timezone

 PHP requires default timezone for proper working of time functions.
-You should change the timezone in `core/helpers/config.php` if your time zone isn't UTC.
+You should change the timezone if your timezone isn't UTC.

 ### Helpers